 Behavioural contact networks

-Researchers from the University of Amsterdam work together with companies in Smart Distance Lab (financed by the Ministry of Economic Affairs and Climate Policy) to test and analyse which interventions are most effective to improve social distancing.
+Researchers from the University of Amsterdam and TU Delft work together with companies in Smart Distance Lab (financed by the Ministry of Economic Affairs and Climate Policy) to test and analyse which interventions are most effective to improve social distancing.
 The final aim is to develop methodology that helps to monitor and improve the safety of locations and public events.